 Rebound Anticipated For China Stock Market

-(RTTNews) - The China stock market on Tuesday snapped the two-day winning streak in which it had jumped almost 70 points or 2.3 percent.
-The Shanghai Composite Index now sits just above the 3,080-point plateau although it figures to bounce higher again on Wednesday.
+(RTTNews) - The China stock market headed south again on Monday, one session after halting the three-day losing streak in which it had stumbled more than 50 points or 1.6 percent.
+The Shanghai Composite Index now sits just above the 2,975-point plateau although it figures to bounce higher again on Tuesday.

-The global forecast for the Asian markets is upbeat on bargain hunting and renewed optimism over earnings.
-The European and U.S. markets were firmly higher and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets continues to be upbeat on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.

-The SCI finished slightly lower on Tuesday following losses from the financials, properties and insurance companies.
+The SCI finished sharply lower on Monday with damage across the board, especially among the financials, properties and resource stocks.

-Among the actives, China Merchants Bank sank 0.71 percent, while China Life Insurance plunged 4.48 percent, Ping An Insurance stumbled 0.83 percent, China Minsheng Bank dipped 0.29 percent, Jiangxi Copper shed 0.51 percent, Aluminum Corp of China (Chalco) dropped 0.95 percent, Yankuang Energy added 0.34 percent, PetroChina fell 0.39 percent, Huaneng Power jumped 1.92 percent, China Shenhua Energy lost 0.61 percent, Gemdale plummeted 3.23 percent, Poly Developments retreated 1.76 percent, China Vanke slumped 1.33 percent, China Fortune Land skidded 1.18 percent, Beijing Capital Development weakened 1.56 percent and Industrial and Commercial Bank of China, Bank of China, China Construction Bank, Bank of Communications and China Petroleum and Chemical (Sinopec) all were unchanged.
+Among the actives, Industrial and Commercial Bank of China rose 0.23 percent, while Bank of China fell 0.33 percent, China Construction Bank shed 0.54 percent, China Merchants Bank plummeted 5.27 percent, Bank of Communications lost 0.65 percent, China Life Insurance tanked 3.71 percent, Jiangxi Copper dipped 0.26 percent, Aluminum Corp of China (Chalco) retreated 1.46 percent, Yankuang Energy surrendered 2.71 percent, PetroChina slid 0.39 percent, China Petroleum and Chemical (Sinopec) eased 0.23 percent, Huaneng Power declined 1.84 percent, China Shenhua Energy plunged 3.15 percent, Gemdale crashed 6.76 percent, Poly Developments slumped 3.16 percent and China Vanke stumbled 3.89 percent.

-The lead from Wall Street is positive as the major averages opened higher on Tuesday, faded midday but bounced higher again heading into the close.
+The lead from Wall Street is upbeat as the major averages shook off early directionless trade on Monday but steamed higher in the afternoon to finish firmly in the green.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!